 Read on for our guide to the best cheap eats in Christchurch.

 Dimitris Greek Food

-Known as a must visit spot in Christchurch, Dimitris is a local gem serving up the best souvlaki in town (some would argue, in NZ).
-Both the tender meat (choose between lamb, chicken or beef) and falafel are incredibly delicious when wrapped up with salads, sauces and a warm pita.
-Hell, why not even just go for a triple combination of all three.
+Known as a must-visit spot in Christchurch, Dimitris is a local hero serving up the best souvlaki in town (some would argue, in NZ).
+Both the tender meat (choose between lamb, chicken, or beef) and falafel are incredibly delicious when wrapped up with salads, zesty sauces, and warm pita.
+Hell, why not even just go for a triple combination of all three?
 The serving size is also pretty massive, your souvlaki will be packed to the very last bite—so you get a lot of bang for your buck.

 Little High Eatery

 If you haven’t yet been to Little High when you’re hungry, what have you been doing?
 It’s a foodie heaven, especially for anyone on a budget.
 The bustling food hall has plenty to choose from whatever your taste.
 From Bacon Brothers to Caribe Latin Kitchen, Eightgrains to Base Woodfired Pizza, there’s really something for everyone and the vibrant atmosphere makes it one of the most lively spots to enjoy a cheap meal in Christchurch.

 From drumsticks to tenders, Empire Chicken is top-tier if you’re after some crispy chook.
 Not only is their range of burgers, boxes, and sides endlessly moreish, but it’s as guiltless as fried chicken can be: locally sourced, free-range, 100% hormone and antibiotic-free bird is the star of the show here.
 Even the range of supporting ingredients like buttermilk and hot sauce are supporting local.
 The best bit?
 There’s only one item on the menu that cracks $20.